 All Forex orders are placed with various available lot sizes or trade sizes.
 There are three main trading volumes available to trade.

 They are know as Standard Lots, Mini Lots and Micro Lots.

 A Standard lot comprises of 100 000 units of the base currency, a mini lot comprises of 10 000 units of the base currency and a micro lot comprises of 1000 units of the base currency.

 Every 1 pip movement in price on a standard lot trade size will roughly be worth $10 per 1 pip.
 On a mini lot trade size it will be roughly worth $1 for each pip movement and on a micro lot it will be roughly worth $0.10 per pip.

-The size of your trading account will determine what volume or lot size you can afford to trade with.
-A good forex trading course and proper forex training should teach you how to calculate the perfect volume size or lot size for every individual trade you take.
+The size of your trading account and your account leverage will determine what volume or lot size you can afford to trade with.
+A good forex trading course should teach you how to calculate the perfect volume size or lot size for every individual trade you take.

-Knowing which volume you can afford to trade with is a very important step in trading.
+Knowing which volume you can afford to trade with is very important!
 As a beginner who is interested in knowing how to trade forex, a good understanding of lot sizes and trading volume is crucial to your success.

-In forex trading, it is possible to trade a currency pair in both a rising and falling market.
+As we have discussed above, it is possible to trade a currency pair in both a rising and falling market.
 This means that you can either buy or sell a currency pair.
 There are a number of ways to do that on the Metatrader 4 platform.
-We suggest that you school yourself in this platform before you start to trade.

 Pending orders are helpful as the trader does not have to be present at the screen for the order to be opened.
 The platform will automatically open up a trade when it reached a certain price point.